Seniors Who have Done Extraordinary Things Are an Example To Us All

 Consider these headline-grabbing achievements from people who are making the most of their golden years:

-• Japanese boatsman Minoru Saito sailed solo around the world non-stop at age 77.
+• Talk about extraordinary journeys: Japanese boatsman Minoru Saito sailed solo around the world non-stop at age 77.

 • Yuichiro Miura summited Mt.
 Everest at 80.
 It was his third trip, and the fact that he had diabetes and multiple heart operations didn’t deter him.